sdlpal/sdlpal/README.txt

 To be written.

-CLASSIC BUILD
+REVISED BUILD
 =============

+By default, SDLPAL builds a "classic" turn-based battle system which is designed to be 100% the same as the original game.

-By default, SDLPAL uses a revised battle system which is more exciting yet somewhat harder than the original game.
-If you prefer the traditional turn-based battle system, uncomment the following line:
+However, SDLPAL also provides a revised battle system which is more exciting yet somewhat harder than the original game.
+If you prefer this new battle system, please define the macro ENABLE_REVISIED_BATTLE in Makefile or in common.h, and then recompile the project.

-//#define PAL_CLASSIC           1

-in the file common.h and recompile.
-This will build a "classic" build which is 100% the same as the original game.

 RUNNING THE GAME